singhgp4321/lion/README.md

 <<<<<<< HEAD
-lion is a app to do something useful. this is a second change.
+lion is a app to model thermal behavior of pellet-die-punch sintering system
 =====

 "Fork lion" to create a new MOOSE-based application.